 Washington, D.C.
 20530

-Although requests may be made in any written form that bears the requester's signature, they must be sent to the above address, and they should include a return address that identifies your street name/number, so we may respond via certified mail.
-For further guidance, see below and consult 28 CFR 16.40, et seq.
-(Subpart D) ("Protection of Privacy and Access to Individual Records Under the Privacy Act of 1974").
+Your request must be in writing and must be signed.
+You must send it to the above address, and you should include a return address that identifies your street name/number, so we may respond via certified mail.
+For further guidance, see below and consult 28 C.F.R. § 16.40, et seq.
+(Subpart D) (“Protection of Privacy and Access to Individual Records Under the Privacy Act).

-In identifying the record(s) at issue, please describe them in sufficient detail to enable USTP staff to conduct a search for the requested records with a reasonable amount of effort (e.g., bankrupcty case files, personnel records, etc.).
+In identifying the record(s) at issue, please describe them in sufficient detail to enable USTP staff to conduct a search for the requested records with a reasonable amount of effort (i.e., bankruptcy case files, personnel records, etc.).
 Likewise — to minimize billable search and related fees— please specify which USTP region or office you are inquiring about.

 VERIFICATION OF IDENTITY & CONSENT: